kencormack/pistar-lastqso/README.md

 **pistar-lastqso** supports a number of commandline options, as shown in the Usage and Help screens, below.
 Multiple options can be specified at the same time.
 For example, specifying "-c -n -t" (or "--csv --nobig --top") will download the latest updated user.csv file, disable the large font display of the callsigns, and activate the non-scrolling information section at the top of the screen.

-The program remembers which options (if any) you specified at launch, so that it can re-apply those same options when it re-launches itself, either when PI-STAR's nightly update momentarily cycles the services, or when log rotation to a new day's log is detected.
-However, if the "-c" (or "--csv") option is specified, the program will update the user.csv file only upon initial invocation.
-Likewise, if the "-d" (or "--dat") option is specified, that option too, will be stripped from the chain of options supplied at initial launch.
-This prevents re-downloading these files each time the program re-starts itself.

 **Valid Options and Parameters...**
 ```
   USAGE:  Valid options and parameters include: